Common Legal and Benefits Issues After a Disaster Like Flooding

 Legal aid and legal services

-• help with recertifying Continued Temporary Housing (Rental) Assistance, and
+• recertify Continued Temporary Housing (Rental) Assistance for the July 2023 floods, and

-• help with other paperwork (such as communications with a landlord or insurance claims).
+• assist with other paperwork, such as leases and communications with landlords or insurance claims.

 Need help?
 Contact us!